edgarcheverier/dumbwaiter-server/README.md

 A few things you have to take in consideration before using Smartwaiter Backend

-After cloning the repo you'll have to :
+After cloning the repo you'll have to:

 ### Install global and local dependancies: